Partnership for Maternal, Newborn & Child Health

-Established in 2005, The Partnership for Maternal, Newborn & Child Health (PMNCH) is the world’s largest alliance for women’s, children’s and adolescents’ health and well-being, with 1,250 partner organizations working together through 10 constituency groups: partner governments, donors and foundations, NGOs, adolescent and youth groups, private sector organizations, health professional associations, academic and research institutions, global financing mechanisms, inter-governmental organizations, and UN agencies.
+Established in 2005, The Partnership for Maternal, Newborn & Child Health (PMNCH) is the world's largest alliance for women's, children's and adolescents' health and well-being, with more than 1,400 partner organizations working together through 10 constituency groups: partner governments, donors and foundations, NGOs, adolescent and youth groups, private sector organizations, health professional associations, academic and research institutions, global financing mechanisms, inter-governmental organizations, and UN agencies.
 PMNCH is hosted by the World Health Organization, based in Geneva.

 Organization

 Constituencies

-PMNCH brings together over 1,250 partner organizations across 10 constituencies.
+PMNCH brings together more than 1,250 partner organizations across 10 constituencies.
 Members collaborate through PMNCH to advance sexual, reproductive, maternal, newborn, child and adolescent health.
-PMNCH constituencies align objectives and resources, for effective policies, financing and service delivery to advance the agenda on women’s children’s and adolescents' health and well-being, leaving no one behind.
+PMNCH constituencies align objectives and resources, for effective policies, financing and service delivery to advance the agenda on women's children's and adolescents' health and well-being, leaving no one behind.

-PMNCH is composed of 10 constituencies: